MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemprintticketprovider-bindprinter.md

 ### -param ppNamespaces [out]

 A pointer to a variable that receives the address of the first element of a BSTR array.
 The plug-in fills each array position with a namespace URI.
 For more information about this parameter, see the following Remarks section.

-##### - pOptions.OEMPT_DEFAULT

-The system places a binary encoding (a binary large object [BLOB]) of the private <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structure into the print ticket in a conversion of a DEVMODEW to a print ticket.

-##### - pOptions.OEMPT_NOSNAPSHOT

-The system will not place a binary encoding (a BLOB) of the private DEVMODEW structure into the print ticket in a conversion of a DEVMODEW to a print ticket.
-Use this value if all of the public and private DEVMODEW members are fully represented in the print ticket.

 ## -returns